segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/ios-faqs.md

 {% endcodeexample %}

 ## Do you support iOS 5?

-Our SDK does not support iOS 5.
-If you need support for iOS 5 it's possible by forking [our iOS repo on GitHub](https://github.com/segmentio/analytics-ios/) and [building the framework](https://github.com/segmentio/analytics-ios/wiki/Building-the-framework).
+The Segment Analytics-iOS SDK does not support iOS 5.
+If you need support for iOS 5 you can forking [the Segment iOS repo on GitHub](https://github.com/segmentio/analytics-ios/) and [build the framework](https://github.com/segmentio/analytics-ios/wiki/Building-the-framework).

 ## Is The Segment SDK Compatible with Swift?

-Indeed!
-Swift's compatibility with Objective-C lets you create a source that contains files written in either language, so to use our SDK from a Swift source just follow the instructions from Apple [here](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).
+Yes!
+Swift's compatibility with Objective-C lets you create a source that contains files written in either language.
+To use the Segment Analytics-iOS SDK from a Swift source, just [follow these instructions from Apple](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).

 ## Can I help develop a destination?

-Yep!
-Our SDK is [open-source](https://github.com/segmentio/analytics-ios).
-If you'd like to contribute, fix a bug, or add a destination - here's [documentation on how to do so](https://github.com/segmentio/analytics-ios/blob/master/CONTRIBUTING.md). to add a destination, make sure you contact our [partners team](https://github.com/segmentio/analytics-ios/blob/master/CONTRIBUTING.md) first.
+Yes!
+The Segment [Analytics-iOS SDK is open-source](https://github.com/segmentio/analytics-ios).
+If you'd like to contribute, fix a bug, or add a destination - here's [see the Contrbuting guide for instructions](https://github.com/segmentio/analytics-ios/blob/master/CONTRIBUTING.md).

+If you want to add a destination, contact the [Segment Partners Team](https://github.com/segmentio/analytics-ios/blob/master/CONTRIBUTING.md) first.

 ## How do I know when a destination is initialized?

-The iOS library will post a notification to indicate when it initializes any destination so you can call it's methods directly.
+The iOS library posts a notification to indicate when it initializes any destination so you can call its methods directly.

 {% codeexample %}
 {% codeexampletab Swift %}